Bronsa/CinC/doc/analyzer.md

 * `:test` the analyzed expression of the test part of the if, context is set to `:expr`
 * `:then` the analyzed expression of the then part of the if

-* `:else` the analyzed expression of the else part of the if, if present
+* `:else` the analyzed expression of the else part of the if

 ### :new